Energy Demand Reduction Bill

 - Oil, coal, and other fuels: At least 53 TWh by 2020.

-The Secretary of State is also obligated to implement this strategy.
-The bill applies to England and, subject to the Welsh Assembly Government's agreement, to Wales.
+The Secretary of State is also required to implement this strategy.
+The Act applies to England and, pending agreement with the Welsh Assembly Government, to Wales.

 Government Spending